Statistics: 15.5 miles, ascent 3534′, 8.75 hours

 Most of the elevation gain today came with the walking of the “switchbacks.”
-Naively, we thought that these would be a zigzag trail up a steep embankment, but not in Wales!
-“Switchbacks” meant a series of steep uphill trails followed by equally steep downhill paths, with no breaks in between.
+Naively, we thought that these would be a zigzag trail up a steep embankment or hillside, but not in Wales!
+“Switchbacks” meant a series of alternating and steep uphill and downhill trails, with no breaks in between.

 At one point the switchback trail became so steep that a long staircase had been built to make it passable!